NHL mock expansion draft: Projecting the Seattle Kraken's 30 picks

 The 2021 Seattle Kraken NHL expansion draft will take place on Wednesday night.
-This weekend, teams (except Vegas, they’re exempt) must send their protected lists to the league.
-Those lists will be revealed on Sunday, so we’ll know exactly who general manager Ron Francis will be able to choose in building his inaugural roster.
+Over the weekend, NHL teams sent in their protected/exposed lists, so now Ron Francis and his staff can spend the next few days trying to construct the first roster in franchise history.

-Francis and his team will be afforded the same rules that the Golden Knights had in 2017.
+Francis and the Kraken will be afforded the same rules that the Golden Knights had in 2017.
 The Kraken will make 30 total selections made up of at least 14 forwards, nine defensemen, and three goalies.
 Twenty of those players must be under contract for the 2021-22 season.
 Also, the total salary cap hits must be between 60% and 100% of the $81.5 million cap ceiling.

-Thanks to the wonderful Cap Friendly, the Pro Hockey Talk team did our own mock Kraken expansion drafts.
-We protected players from the 30 teams and then made our picks for what we think would be an ideal first roster for the Seattle franchise.
+Thanks to the wonderful Cap Friendly, the Pro Hockey Talk team picked our Kraken rosters following the reveal of the protected/exposed lists.
+It wasn’t easy as there are some notable names available and tough decisions ahead.

-Read ahead before NHL GMs make more moves that change everything (Thanks, Joe Sakic!).

 Sean Leahy, NHL writer